react-navigation/react-navigation.github.io/docs/community-libraries-and-navigators.md

 ## react-native-header-scroll-view

-This component addresses the most requested feature to React Navigation – [iOS large header and grow/shrink on scroll](https://react-navigation.canny.io/feature-requests/p/ios-11-large-header-and-growshrink-on-scroll), made by [@jonsamp](https://github.com/jonsamp).
-It is different than the actual iOS large header behavior, but does the header title shrinking well.
-It can be used with React Navigation by using the following code in your component:
+This component implements [iOS large header with grow/shrink on scroll](https://react-navigation.canny.io/feature-requests/p/ios-11-large-header-and-growshrink-on-scroll), made by [@jonsamp](https://github.com/jonsamp).
+Note that it doesn't handle header animation between screens, it only handles animating the header title on scroll.

+To use this component for header in React Navigation, we need to disable the default header:

 ```
   static navigationOptions = {